 Get a Full Backup

-Take a full backup of your site.
+Take a full backup of your site the night prior to migration.

 And I do mean full!!!!